cs123tas/final-stencil/README.md

 whether your idea meets the expectations.
 Here are some ideas for technical features you might implement.
 However you can choose to do anything in the realm of graphics (both 3D or 2D projects are acceptable).
-This link has compiled SIGGRAPH papers by year and by category, and Daniel and many of the TAs are great resources to bounce ideas off of.
-We also highly recommend you attend the Final Project Gear Up which will talk more generally about what we expect as well as include specific examples and demos of final projects from previous years.
+This [link](https://kesen.realtimerendering.com/) has compiled SIGGRAPH papers by year and by category, and Daniel and many of the TAs are great resources to bounce ideas off of.

 - Bump mapping or displacement mapping (not both) with ability to enable/disable